tejaswitripathi/parkscores-with-population/README.md

+# Objective

+This project explores how park score correlates with device screen time for the top 100 most populous US cities.
+Accessibility to physical activity through parks, as measured by park score, would hopefully provide a reliable measure for user physical activity, measured by screen time for specific app categories.

 # Instructions

 Run "CS_210_Final_Project.ipynb".
 The data are all stored in this repo, so there is no need to download anything else.